 If Mom needs more care, she may need an Assisted Living Facility.
 These are facilities that provide Care for Seniors who need assistance with one or more Activities of Daily Living (ADL’S).
 However situations differ markedly in Assisted Living Facilities.
 Some provide meals only, where some have full-time activities directors and provide a substantial amount of socialization for their Residents during the day.
 You should tour a few facilities to make sure there is an appropriate fit with your Loved One’s needs.

 Sometimes with changes in a Parent’s Health happening so suddenly, it is hard to keep up.
 It is difficult to know what type of care is truly in the best interest of a declining Parent.
-If you are a child of a declining Parent and need assistance in determining the best move to take on behalf of your Parent, click below to access information on our Alternatives in Care Decision Package.
-This package includes a video presentation by Doug & Cindy, downloadable audio, downloadable slides, and a digital Alternatives in Care book.
+If you are a child of a declining Parent and need assistance in determining the best move to take on behalf of your Parent, click below get your Alternatives In Care: Cheat Sheet.
+This cheat sheet includes the Top 7 Care Options with main points to consider for each.
 You may reach this decision point multiple times throughout your Loved One’s care journey.
-This package will help you with your next step.
+This cheat sheet will help you with your next step.
 Click below to receive your copy.

 Best wishes with your efforts to take great care of the Senior in your life.